 - Education: - Group of variables: PE021 and PE041 (for some methodologies/detailed arrangements).
-For more detailed information, please see the description of the respective variable in Part II; - Age concept: Age at the end of income reference period;
+For more detailed information, please see the description of the respective variable in Partill;

 Age is also used for defining some sub-categories: standard retirement age, minimum compulsory school age, etc. How these sub-categories are defined might differ between countries.